-This month, the European Energy Centre (EEC) delivered Renewable Energy training to energy distribution company SGN, providing an essential update on the latest Renewable Energy technologies.
+This month, the Renewable Energy Institute (REI) delivered Renewable Energy training to energy distribution company SGN, providing an essential update on the latest Renewable Energy technologies.
 SGN’s Hydrogen 100 project aims to reduce carbon output and progress towards the 2050 UK carbon target by reducing greenhouse gas emissions to 80% of 1990 levels.

-The training was provided by one of the EEC’s expert lecturers, who also teaches the EEC’s leading training course on Energy Storage in London.
-The lecturer drew from a wide variety of accredited EEC courses, and detailed how the latest Renewable Energy technology can help the decarbonisation process, including:
+The training was provided by one of the REI’s expert lecturers, who also teaches the REI’s leading training course on Energy Storage in London.
+The lecturer drew from a wide variety of accredited REI courses, and detailed how the latest Renewable Energy technology can help the decarbonisation process, including:

 “The course has developed my understanding into more specifically how renewables operate: I liked all the examples that supported the information.”

 – SGN Innovation Project Officer, Course Attendee

 The REI’s expert lecturer detailed how SGN can use Renewable Energy technologies to reduce the carbon output of heating in the UK, drawing on his decades of experience in the Renewable Energy industry.
 Mark Wheeldon, SGN Hydrogen Programme Manager, noted, “The course tutor and materials were excellent: the course was well delivered and enjoyable.”
 The Renewable Energy Institute is the leading provider of Renewable Energy courses in the UK, and has welcomed course participants from organisations including Amazon, the BBC, KPMG and the Ford Motor Company.